miles-1/SkillsGroup/python/lesson03/README.md

             print("Your input was invalid.
 Try again.")
     ```
 In the code above, you could then use the variable color to fill the shape wherever you need it.
 However, picking between the two shapes will require an `if` and `elif` that contain the whole instructions to draw the picture.

+*Quick note:* notice that I "broke up" the string into two lines for the `input` function.
+This is for better readability.
+Note that to tell python that I wasn't going to give the second fragment until a new line, I typed `/`, which in this case means "continue to the next line", and is *not* used as the escape character like it would be in a string.